petecarapetyan/webappwriter/docs/fins/installation/manual.md

 Go to [rocket guide](https://rocket.modern-web.dev/guides/first-pages/getting-started/) and set up your new project, exactly as it instructs.

-Once you get it all running and you're satisfied that you understand it, you are ready to add a theme from `rocket-themes`, as below.
+Once you get it all running and you're satisfied that you understand it, you are ready to add a theme from `fins-rocket-themes`, as below.

 Your running project files should now look like this, if you're in vscode: